How to Get a Mortgage in Puerto Rico

 Buying HUD Homes in Puerto Rico

 Some houses in Puerto Rico are owned by the United States Department of Housing and Urban Development (HUD), typically due to foreclosure.
-You must not have bought another HUD home within two years prior to your offer and must agree to occupy the home for at least one year.
+To buy a HUD home you must not have bought another HUD home within two years before your offer and must agree to occupy the home for at least one year.

 The Bidding Process

 To buy a house owned by HUD, buyers must place an online bid on the property through an agent or broker who is registered with HUD.
 Buyers must provide their agent with a prequalification letter from a loan officer or lender demonstrating their ability to finance the home before submitting an online offer for said home.

 Depending on the asking price of the HUD home, buyers are required to submit a deposit of between $500 and $1000 with their online bid.
 This deposit is returned if a bid is declined.
 If a buyer’s bid is approved, they will only have 24 hours to sign all forms, including the initial sales agreement.

 Closing on a HUD property usually takes place 30-60 days after the initial signing.
 HUD’s purchasing contracts, deadlines, and requirements must be met to close on the property.
 HUD will pay your broker’s commission if it is included in the contract.